frkatona/PSU_Cluster_JobExample/readme.md

 # PSU Roar Collab HPC Example Files for Job Submission

 This is a brief demo of offloading scripts to the Penn State Roar Collab HPC cluster.
-The example is simple but long-running and computationally expensive scripts are the target use case.
+The example is simple, but long-running and computationally expensive scripts are the target use case.
 Through the portal, users can submit jobs, monitor progress, and read results.

 ### example results read from the portal browser interface